mskcc/facets-preview-dev/README.md

-## NOTE: This is a fork from the main facets-preview repo at taylor-lab/facets-preview/.
+## NOTE: This is the development version of mskcc/facets-preview/.
 ## This was created to handle modifications for the OnDemand facets preview service by Adam Price.

 # facets-preview